-You get unlimited space and bandwidth (which allows more people to visit your site!) on all premium plans, while photograph upload speeds are among the quickest we’ve seen with no resizing of images either, which maintains quality and doesn’t diminish your work.
+You get unlimited space and bandwidth (which allows more people to visit your site!) on all premium plans, while photograph upload speeds are among the quickest we’ve seen, which maintains quality and doesn’t diminish your work.

-To round things off, Weebly is the simplest all-round website builder to use – so if you don’t need all the mod-cons offered by more powerful builders, then Weebly is a solid choice to show off and promote your snaps on.
+To round things off, Weebly is the cheapest photography website builder to use – so if you don’t need all the mod-cons offered by more powerful builders, then Weebly is a solid choice to show off and promote your snaps on.